 Hot Iron is a quarterly newsletter about radio related topics sent to all members of The Construction Club.
-Apart from general amateur radio related topics, if you are purchasing a kit, do consider joining the Club so that you can get the benefit of other people's experiences.
+After 100 issues spread over 25 years, it needs a new editor and Peter Thornton G6NGR has kindly agreed to take on that challenge!
+He will be compiling future issues and maintaining the membership records.
+He will love to have any suggestions for topics and publishable material on any radio related subject, so please contact him at firstname.lastname@example.org If you wish to be added to the membership list (or even deleted!), please let him or me (Tim G3PCJ) email@example.com know!
 Members receive the quarterly newsletter Hot Iron with articles on circuits for amateur radio receivers, transmitters, test gear, antennae, construction methods, new kit developments, and feedback on builders experiences.
-Articles, notes, experiences, questions, hints and tips from builders other than myself are especially welcome.
-I will gladly attempt to answer member's questions.
+Articles, notes, experiences, questions, hints and tips from any person building radio related projects are especially welcome.
+Peter or I will gladly attempt to answer member's questions.
 To keep it interesting your contributions are essential!
-Hot Iron does not have advertisements and is usually equivalent to eight or more sides of A4.
-From Sept 2015 onwards, it will be distributed electronically in pdf file format attached to an e mail.
-Membership and copies of future Hot Irons are free to all who have told me their e address - that is all I need!
-You will receive that year's issues that are already out (they start in Sept) and the future issues of Hot Iron as they are ready.
-Just tell me your e address!
+I will continue to contribute articles about essentially analogue radio design projects, and my kits; so if you are purchasing a kit, do consider joining the Club so that you can get the benefit of other people's experiences.
+Hot Iron does not have advertisements and is usually equivalent to about a dozen or more sides of A4.
+From Sept 2015 it has been distributed electronically in pdf file format attached to an e mail.
+Membership and copies of future Hot Irons are free to all who have told their e address to Peter firstname.lastname@example.org - that is all you need to do!

 If the numbers of kits wanted are reasonable I may be able to offer a discount when ordered in bulk.
 My stocks of individual kits are usually small so advance warning for quantity is essential and it is generally best for the course organiser or Club to make such orders.
 I also suggest that course instructors should emphasize to candidates, especially for less experienced people, the value and thrill obtained from using the built item on air afterwards, instead of just choosing the cheapest that will get you through the exam!
 Hence I would always recommend a receiver in preference to a simple CW transmitter that is unlikely to be ever used with an unknown brand X receiver!
 Please do consult me before ordering items for such projects - email@example.com